haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 Token amounts, as well as liquidity units, are represented as unscaled integers corresponding to the token's decimals as per their ERC20 specification (standardised at `18` for Starknet).

 In Uniswap V3, all prices are represented as `u160` fixed point numbers, with 96 bits for the integer part and 64 bits for the fractional part.
-The 28 decimals used by Sphinx roughly corresponds to 93 bits of precision, so the two are comparable.
+The 28 decimals used by Sphinx roughly corresponds to comparable 93 bits of precision.

 > Note: Sphinx currently uses `UD47x28` fixed point numbers that fit inside a single `felt252` slot (a legacy optimisation).
-However, given these numbers are currently stored inside a `u256` value and bitpacked into `felt252` slots, in the future they will likely be replaced with `UD49x28` or `UD47x30` fixed point numbers that take full advantage of the 256 bits.
+However, given these numbers are now stored inside a regular `u256` and bitpacked as structs into `felt252` slots, they will likely be replaced with `UD49x28` or `UD47x30` fixed point numbers to take full advantage of the 256 bits.